-And it was perhaps owing to this, that the term Mawlid has also been used in various parts of the world such as Egypt majorly referring to the birthdays of historical and religious figures like Saints and Sufis.
+And it was perhaps owing to this, that the term Mawlid has also been used in various parts of the world such as Egypt, majorly referring to the birthdays of historical and religious figures like Saints and Sufis.

 It was done to strengthen the bonds between the Muslim community as well as to counteract the Christian festivals.
-It is believed that the origin of this festival can be traced back to the 8th century.
-This was a time when Prophet Muhammad’s house was essentially converted into the house of prayers by Al-Khayzuran who was none other than the mother of Caliph Harun-al-Rashid.
+It is believed that the origin of Milad un Nabi can be traced back to the 8th century.
+This was the time when Prophet Muhammad’s house was essentially converted into the house of prayers by Al-Khayzuran who was none other than the mother of Caliph Harun-al-Rashid.

 The very early celebrations of this festival included a Sufi influence, animal sacrifice as well as torchlight processions.
-The celebrations used to happen during day time mainly, which is in stark contrast to the modern-day observances.
+The celebrations used to happen during day time mainly which is in stark contrast to the modern-day observances.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here

 28 October 2020 - 29 October 2020